Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 The Kafka consumer works by issuing “fetch” requests to the brokers leading the partitions it wants to consume.
 The consumer offset is specified in the log with each request.
 The consumer receives back a chunk of log beginning from the offset position.
 The consumer has significant control over this position and can rewind it to re-consume data if desired

-An Apache Kafka® Producer is a client application that publishes (writes) events to a Kafka cluster
+An Apache Kafka Producer is a client application that publishes (writes) events to a Kafka cluster

 A producer partitioner maps each message to a topic partition, and the producer sends a produce request to the leader of that partition.
 The partitioners shipped with Kafka guarantee that all messages with the same non-empty key will be sent to the same partition